TonyMckes/gamestack/README.md

 ## Getting Started

-These instructions will help you run the project on your local machine for development and testing purposes.
+These instructions will help you run the project on your local machine for development purposes.

 ### Perquisites